 We often get questions about elements of the transportation system, such as signs, signals, lighting and pavement markings.
 We also receive inquiries about laws and rules and use of the public right-of-way.

-The pages in this section include answers to some of those frequently asked questions (FAQs).
-The following FAQs include an educational video series called “On the Move with Bellevue Transportation.”
+This section provides answers to some of those frequently asked questions (FAQs).
+It includes an educational video series called “On the Move with Bellevue Transportation.”

 If you have a suggested FAQ, please share it with us using the contact information listed on this page.